AlexTISYoung/snipar/README.md

   <img src="docs/snipar_flowchart.png" width="100%" alt="snipar flowchart">
 </p>

-The above illustrates an end-to-end workflow for performing family-GWAS in *snipar* although not all steps are necessary for all analyses.
+The above illustrates an end-to-end workflow for performing family-GWAS in *snipar*, an example of which is given in the [Tutorial](https://snipar.readthedocs.io/en/latest/tutorial.html).
+Not all steps are necessary for all analyses.
 For example, family-GWAS (and PGS analyses) can be performed without imputed parental genotypes, requiring only input genotypes in .bed or .bgen format along with pedigree information.
 Also: imputation for parent-offspring pairs can proceed without IBD inference.

 # Publications